memfault/interrupt/_drafts/diving-into-jtag-part6.md

 # Conclusion

-This article is a very superficial overview of the topic of embedded devices security in general and JTAG security in particular.
-This topic is very vast to cover in one article and unfortunately I am not an expert in this topic. :)
+This article has only scratched the surface of embedded devices security in general and JTAG security in particular.
+If you have experience in cyber security and/or JTAG attacks, I would love to hear what you have learned and what topics I missed! :)
 That's why I suggest you to read the sources mentioned below because there are still a lot of interesting things there.
 Well, this article concludes my dive into the topic of JTAG protocol.
 Thanks to all who read it.